 How to adapt Chocolate Banana Cake + Optional Extras!

 As I have mentioned at the beginning you can make certain adaptations to this cake to make it that bit healthier.

 - Try swapping regular white flour for white spelt flour for extra fibre.
-This flour can be swapped 100% (just add 1.5 tsp baking powder).
+This flour can be swapped 100% (just add 1.5 teaspoon baking powder).
 You could also try using half plain half wholemeal flour (again with added baking powder).
 I would not recommend using 100% wholemeal here as texture will not be as light.